Is a Gastro Intestinal (GI) acid reflux which is a build-up of ‘gas’ and/or acid. The medical term is Aerophagia.

 Homeopathic Nux Vomicus is also reported as useful for this condition.
 Three of the Nux Vomicus 30c, crush between two spoons and put into the side of the mouth.
 It is important not to touch homeopathic pilules with your hands and no food or drink ten minutes before or after the dose.
 Repeat if needed.

-YouTube has quite a number of videos showing dogs with ‘gulpies’ click/tap here for one of these.
+YouTube has quite a number of videos showing dogs with ‘gulpies’ on this link for one of these.